 The minor in community planning is for those students in all fields who wish to expand their knowledge of the processes of community planning and development while completing their education at URI.
 The minor is designed to encourage or improve the student’s professional knowledge of community planning and development issues.
 The minor requires a total of 18 credits.
 Nine of the 18 credits are the required courses and the remaining are elective courses.

 CPL 410 is the required introductory core course for the minor.
 In addition, each student is required to complete six credits from the following list: CPL 391, 434, 450, 485, and 538.
 A maximum of 3 credits of CPL 391 can be applied toward the required courses of the minor.
 Alternatively, three credits of CPL 391 can be applied toward the elective courses in the minor.

-The Department of Landscape Architecture in the College of the Environment and Life Sciences administers this minor.
+The Department of Landscape Architecture in the College of Arts and Sciences administers this minor.
 Interested students should contact Professor Farhad Atash in the West Tower Office of Rodman Hall (third floor), 401.874.2982 or firstname.lastname@example.org.